Inference-time Stochastic Ranking with Risk Control: Experiments

-\textbf{Coverage and Fairness Improvement.} Let $U^*$ and $R_{sq-fair}^*$ be the NDCG@5 and mean squared disparity of the pretrained deterministic LTR model, respectively.
-Results in Table~\ref{tab:coverage} show that, with risk control based on Hoeffding-Benktus, in at least 48 out of 50 runs ($\le 2$ abstentions), our method achieves 100\% coverage (NDCG@5$ \ge 1-\alpha$).
-At the same time, our method improves fairness significantly with at least 13.29\% drop in $R_{sq-fair}$.
-In practice, when the risk control method abstains from selecting any thresholds, we can set the threshold $\lambda=1$ to make TPL reduce to the deterministic ranking model.
-Fig.~\ref{fig:coverage} in Appendix~\ref{sec:detailed_results} shows distribution of $\text{NDCG@5}$ with thresholds selected by Hoeffding-Benktus and DKWM iequality.
+We choose $1-\alpha=0.9U^*$ based on the performance of the original LTR model.
+With results shown in Table~\ref{tab:coverage}, we make the following observations: With thresholds selected based on the p-values of Hoeffding-Benktus, in at least 48 out of 50 runs ($\le 2$ abstentions), our method achieves 100\% coverage on the utility guarantee.
+At the same time, our method improves fairness significantly compared to the determinstic ranking models with at least 20.77\%, 13.29\%, and 27.31\% improvement in terms of the mean squared disparity $R_{sq-fair}$.
+Note that 100\% coverage does not mean it is perfect when our target is 95\% coverage with $\delta=0.05$.
+As in the utility fairness trade-off, once the coverage reaches the specified level, our main focus is to optimize fairness.
+Moreover, when the method is too conservative, it will result in coverage rate much higher than the desired level, and also higher chance to abstain from selecting any threshold.
+In practice, when the risk control method abstains from selecting any thresholds, we can set the thresholds $\lambda_k=1, k=1,...,K$ to make GPL reduce to the deterministic ranking model.
+Coverage and FairGain results for UCB based testing with DKWM inequality is in Appendix~\ref{sec:detailed_results}.

+In addition, Fig.~\ref{fig:coverage_yahoo_cat_nn} show two examples of the actual distribution of the utility (NDCG@5) of our proposed method over the 50 runs on the Yahoo dataset.
+We can clearly observe that our method leads to 100\% coverage.
+However, this also implies that HB is still conservative as all the obtained NDCG@5 are much higher than the specified level $1-\alpha$.
+Fig.~\ref{fig:coverage} in Appendix~\ref{sec:detailed_results} shows the complete results for distribution of $\text{NDCG@5}$ with thresholds selected by Hoeffding-Benktus and the DKWM iequality.